KKOA/digital-box-tech-test/README.md

 Navigate to where you have installed the files.

 ```
-php Calculator.php
+php main.php
 ```

 By default this output the total for instructions.txt.

  You can specify the file that the program should run against  in the command prompt/ terminal by adding filename as a second argument.
 E.g.
 ```
-php Calculator.php instruction2.txt
+php main.php instruction2.txt
 ```
-***The file must be located in same directory as Calculator.php**
+***The file must be located in same directory as main.php**